DHTMLX/docs-diagram/docs/api/diagram_editor/editor/config/defaults_property.md

 ### Description

 @short: Optional.
-An object which sets the default configuration of a shape or line
+An object which sets the default configuration of a shape or a line

 ### Usage